GeometryCollective/MathematicaHalfedge/README.md

 ### Utility functions

+The HalfedgeMesh package also defines several utility functions.
+Note that, in order to keep function invocation concise, most of these functions assume the existence of a halfedge mesh named `mesh` (as built by `BuildHalfedge`), and that the element helper functions have the same names as above (`twin, next, vertex, edge, face, he`).
+They also assume that there is a list of vertex coordinates named `vertexCoordinates` (as built by `loadPolygonalOBJ`).

+- `onBoundary[h]` — Returns a boolean indicating whether `h` is contained in the mesh boundary.

+- `position[v]` — Returns the coordinates of vertex `v`.
+Note that, like the element helper functions, it is often convenient to call this function in a postfix fashion, e.g., `e//he//vertex//position` gets the position of one of the endpoints of edge `e`.

+- `DrawHalfedgeMesh[]` — Draws the mesh in 3D.
+Note that this function has not been carefully calibrated to draw meshes of different sizes, and may draw very small (or very large) widgets for vertices, edges, etc.

+- `EdgeLength[e]` — Returns the length of edge `e`.

+- `TriangleArea[f]` — Returns the area of face `f`.
+If `f` is a nonplanar polygon, returns the magnitude of the area vector (as computed by the shoelace formula).

+- `CornerAngle[h]` — Returns the interior angle at the head (not the tail) of halfedge h.

-- `{x,f} = loadPolygonalOBJ[filename]` — This method loads a polygon mesh from a WavefrontOBJ file, returning vertex coordinates as a list `x` of triples, and polygons as a list `f` of faces, each of which is a list of 1-based indices into `x`.
+- `{vertexCoordinates,polygons} = loadPolygonalOBJ[filename]` — This function loads a polygon mesh from a WavefrontOBJ file, returning vertex coordinates as a list `vertexCoordinates` of triples, and polygons as a list `polygons` of polygons, each of which is a list of 1-based indices into `vertexCoordinates`.
 Note that Mathematica's built-in mesh loaders do not provide the original OBJ connectivity, since they either (i) triangulate all polygons (e.g., `Import["mesh.obj"]`) or (ii) provide only a polygon soup (e.g., `Import["mesh.obj",PolygonData]`).

-- `DrawHalfedgeMesh[]` — This method visualizes the mesh built by `BuildHalfedge`, assuming the mesh is named `mesh` and the helper functions have the same names as above (`twin, next, vertex, edge, face, he`).

 ### (Optional Reading) Internal representation